How Do I Care for My Diabetic Feet?

 - Avoid stockings with elastic tops.
 Seamless socks are available for those with neuropathy.
 Consider using compression stockings if your feet tend to swell.

-- Never walk barefoot or in sandals or flip-flops.
+- Never walk barefoot or in sandals or flip-flops as serious burns from standing on hot surfaces may occur.

 The American Orthopaedic Foot & Ankle Society (AOFAS) offers information on this site as an educational service.
 The content of FootCareMD, including text, images, and graphics, is for informational purposes only.
 The content is not intended to substitute